J-1 International Student Responsibilities

 A change of program sponsor must be obtained by one of the following procedures:

 Request the Responsible Officer of your current program to endorse section 8 of the DS-2019 from your new program.
 Return the endorsed DS-2019 to your new program for completion of the notification procedure to USIA.
-If ISA refuses to endorse the DS-2019, then you must use the procedure listed next.
+If your international student advisor refuses to endorse the DS-2019, then you must use the procedure listed next.

 You must travel outside the United States and obtain from the U.S. Consulate a new J-1 visa for your new program.
 When you re-enter the United States present your new DS-2019 and J-1 visa to the USCIS officer.